ikko/sym/docs/topics/13_conclusion/index.md

 ```
 ## Final Thoughts

 The `Symbol` framework offers a compelling solution for developers grappling with complex, interconnected data.
 Its blend of performance, semantic richness, and extensibility positions it as a valuable tool for building the next generation of intelligent and adaptable software systems.
-By embracing the principles of symbolic abstraction, `Symbol` empowers engineers to model and manipulate information with unprecedented clarity and efficiency.
+By embracing the principles of symic abstraction, `Symbol` empowers engineers to model and manipulate information with unprecedented clarity and efficiency.

 ---